O’Leno State Park: Vanishing river, scenic trails & spacious, wooded campground

 The swimming hole.

-O’Leno State Park has a designated swimming hole just below the suspension bridge that is popular in summer.
+O’Leno State Park has a designated swimming hole near the suspension bridge that is popular in summer.
 There are no lifeguards, and the swimming area is closed in winter.

 This is a finicky section of the Santa Fe River that experiences substantial changes to the water level.
 As a result, swimming and kayaking conditions change quickly.
 Visit the park’s website or call the ranger station at 386-454-1853 for updates.